travetto/travetto/module/auth/README.md

 }
 ```

 The [Authenticator](https://github.com/travetto/travetto/tree/main/module/auth/src/types/authenticator.ts#L8) only requires one method to be defined, and that is `authenticate`.
 This method receives a generic payload, and a supplemental context as an input.
-The interface is respon for converting that to an authenticated principal.
+The interface is responsible for converting that to an authenticated principal.

 ### Example
 The [JWT](https://github.com/travetto/travetto/tree/main/module/jwt#readme "JSON Web Token implementation") module is a good example of an authenticator.
 This is a common use case for simple internal auth.